 Now we go back to my grandmother.
 Ironically, my father and her were getting worse over the condition of the other, or at least this was how the family observed it.
 She got sick, he got depressed, then he got sick, when she bounced back, she got depressed, she got sick, then he would bounce back … it was a vicious cycle of in-and-out of hospitals that continued and exhausted the whole family emotionally, if not physically.

 I couldn’t go back to Saudi Arabia to see him as I promised in September.
 I had lost my Green Card and was stuck in San Francisco.
 So I made a deal with my twin sister that whenever she sensed that things are going badly very quickly, she needed to let me know so I’d have an excuse to risk my visa status and reentry to the States.
 I had multiple talks with David regarding our situation.
-I made clear that once I go back to Saudi Arabia, I may not be back for a very long time.
+I made clear that once I went back to Saudi Arabia, I might not be back for a very long time.
 Because when if I went back, I would only go back when he was very weak, but I wouldn’t be able to predict his time of death.
 That September when I lost my green card, another frustration was added to the list.
 I had another reason to panic and be bitchy!
 The mental state I was in could only be described as distress.
-I talk to dad, he acted as if he was fine.
-I talk to my sisters, they tell me he was feeling down and was getting worse.
+I talked to dad, he acted as if he was fine.
+I talked to my sisters, they told me he was feeling down and was getting worse.

 Finally, when my grandmother finally gave up and passed away in November in 2019, my father seemed like he also had given up.
 He no longer had anything to live for.
 He gave up the fight.
 And right then and there, cancer started to win the battle.